radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 ![Example – Using Merge Links with a Parameter to Condition the Subtree](Media/Image4.13.jpg)

-Figure 13: Example – Using Merge Links with a Parameter to Condition the Subtree

-Based on the examples shown above, a link parameter is required for the virtual view to represent the proper context of showing projects per department.
+Based on the examples shown above, a link parameter is required for the identity view to represent the proper context of showing projects per department.

-#### Linking on a Multi-Valued Attribute

 In the previous example, the link condition was based on a single-valued attribute in the parent entry.
 This is the primary use case for a link parameter.
 However, if the attribute in the parent entry contains multiple values you can use it to configure the link parameter.